zanata/zanata-server/docs/user-guide/projects/project-settings.md

 Validations run in the translation editor and help translators to provide translations that are valid for your project.
 Validations set to `Warning` or `Error` in this list will be displayed in the translation editor when an invalid translation has been entered.
 Validations not enabled here can be toggled by translators to suit their individual workflow.

+* Off - turn off validation check by default.
+* Warning - display warning to translator when validation failed.
+Translator can save the translation as `Translated`.
+* Error - display error to translator when validation failed.
+Translator cannot save translation as `Translated` until error has been fixed.

+See [validation](user-guide/projects/validations) all available check.

 ### Copy Translations settings